SubodhShil/AI-Machine-Learning/Deep Learning/Day 02/README.md

 Many complex equations are not suitable solve using linear equations.
 Activation functions help build non-linear equations.

 For hidden layers, if you're not sure which activation function should use just use ReLU as default choice.
-ReLU is fast, and it doesn't have any problems like vanishing gradients.
+ReLU is performance-efficient, and it doesn't have any problems like vanishing gradients.

 ## Binary classification using Neural Network